diimmeeyyyyy/diimmeeyyyyy/README.md

 Aspiring Frontend Developer
 -----------------------------------

-Hello there!
-I'm currently immersed in the world of programming, dedicating myself full-time since September 2023 to mastering the craft.
-What initially sparked my journey was the desire to create a user-friendly website for my family's restaurant, where patrons could conveniently pre-order and pay for their meals.
-Prior to delving into the realms of coding, I spent six semesters studying German and Spanish in Bielefeld, Germany.
-However, I found the allure of programming far more captivating and decided to pivot towards this path—a decision I've never looked back on.
-Each day, I embrace the challenges and triumphs of this dynamic field with enthusiasm and determination.
+Hi there!
+Since September 2023, I've been fully dedicated to learning programming.
+My journey began with the goal of creating a user-friendly website for my family's restaurant, allowing customers to pre-order and pay for their meals with ease.
+Before diving into coding, I spent six semesters studying German and Spanish in Bielefeld, Germany.
+However, I found programming far more engaging and decided to change my focus.
+This decision has been immensely rewarding, and I face the daily challenges and successes in this dynamic field with great enthusiasm.

 * 🌍  I'm based in Dortmund
 * ✉️  You can contact me at [dimitrioskapetanis1996@gmail.com](mailto:dimitrioskapetanis1996@gmail.com)